thomasdiggs/computingbitsandbytes/about.md

 # About

 This is a simple little website and my nook of the web.
 Here I intend to post articles and lessons about many things relating to computer science.
-Currently, I am pursuing a masters in computer science focused on low-level programming and computing systems.
-This is me sharing my adventure!
+Currently, I am pursuing a masters degree in computer science focused on low-level programming and computing systems.

 ## Favorite Links
 ### C